Office relocations: HR guide

-The employer could avoid the whole redundancy by simply asking the employee to relocate to the new premises in accordance with what’s stated in the contract.
-If the employee refuses, the employer could, arguably, dismiss for misconduct on the basis that the employee failed to follow lawful and reasonable instructions.
+The employer could avoid the whole redundancy by simply asking the employee to relocate to the new premises in accordance with what is stated in the contract.
+If the employee refuses the employer could, arguably, dismiss for misconduct on the basis that the employee failed to follow lawful and reasonable instructions.
 Remember though – the “mobility” clause has to be enforceable for the employer to be able to exercise it.

 Employees normally need to have at least two years’ service to bring an unfair dismissal claim.
 In order to defend the claim, the employer would need to show a fair reason for the dismissal (such as redundancy or misconduct), and a fair process must have been followed.

 In a redundancy case the employer must consult with the employees prior to making any decision to dismiss.
 Depending on the number of employees affected the employer could have a separate obligation to consult the workforce collectively.